SstealzZ/WS_Expose_Service/README.md

 - Accessing your dashboard via private Tailscale IP
 - Testing cross-device connectivity in the private network

-### 4. VPN Tunnel with WireGuard (30 min)
+### 4. VPN Tunnel with WireGuard using WG-Easy (30 min)
-- Introduction and basic concepts of WireGuard
+- Introduction to WireGuard and the WG-Easy administration interface
-- Configuring a point-to-point VPN tunnel
+- Setting up WG-Easy Docker container for simplified management
+- Creating and configuring client profiles through the web UI
 - Accessing your dashboard through the WireGuard tunnel
+- Scanning QR codes for mobile device configuration
 - Enabling persistent remote access via private IP

 ### 5. Summary and Best Practices (15 min)